Kid Icarus: Sequels

 A Game Boy sequel to Kid Icarus, titled Kid Icarus: Of Myths and Monsters, was released in North America in November 1991, and in Europe on May 21, 1992.
 It was developed by Nintendo and Tose, and largely adopts the gameplay mechanics of its predecessor.
 Of Myths and Monsters remained the last installment in the series for over 20 years.

-In 2008, rumors of a 3D Kid Icarus game for the Wii alleged it was developed by the German American studio Factor 5.
-However, the game was said to be in production without the approval of Nintendo, and Factor 5 canceled multiple projects following the closure of its American branch in early 2009.
+In 2008, a 3D Kid Icarus game for the Wii was allegedly in development by the German American studio Factor 5, but was in production without the approval of Nintendo, and Factor 5 canceled multiple projects following the closure of its American branch in early 2009.
 In a 2010 interview, Yoshio Sakamoto was asked about a Kid Icarus game for the Wii, to which he replied that he was not aware of any plans to revive the franchise.
-A new series entry for the Nintendo 3DS, Kid Icarus: Uprising, was eventually revealed at the E3 2010 trade show and released in 2012.
+A new series entry for the Nintendo 3DS, Kid Icarus: Uprising, was eventually released in 2012.
 The game is a third-person shooter, and was developed by Project Sora, the company of Super Smash Bros. designer Masahiro Sakurai.

 Other appearances

 Pit is a recurring character named "Kid Icarus" in the American animated television series Captain N: The Game Master, and made cameo appearances in Nintendo games such as Tetris, F-1 Race, and the Super Smash Bros. series.

 In May 2011, independent developer Flip Industries released Super Kid Icarus, an unofficial Flash game with a SNES style.

+In The Super Mario Bros.
+Movie, Mario is seen playing Kid Icarus in his room shortly after an argument with his family.